tmhnguyen1/aws_sensor_server/README.md

-# learning
+# aws_sesnsor_server

-This repository hosts a simple web server for streaming/batching sensor data from mobile device.
+This repository hosts a simple web server on AWS for streaming/batching sensor data from mobile device.